A Study in the Evolution of Film Lighting Styles

 Till then, I didn't know of anyone else who did either.

-A standard methodology of teaching Film Lighting like Classical Music, Painting or even Dance?
+A standard methodology of studying Film Lighting like Classical Music, Painting or even Dance?
+A step by step process?
+A clearly demarcated tabulation of characteristic approaches in styles of Cinematographers?

 No one I knew, had any idea about this, maybe because probably no one had thought that there could be a standard method to the madness.
 You just assisted some senior Cinematographer for a few years on end and basically got the gist, like a secret that could not be revealed.
 Because, it wasn't a secret actually.